TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

-If your ``custom_code`` or reusable app contains a model field storing user-specific sensitive data, TOM Toolkit provides a way to encrypt that data in in the database ("at rest").
+If your ``custom_code`` or reusable app contains a model field storing user-specific sensitive data, TOM Toolkit provides a way to encrypt that data in the database.

-Examples of user-specific sensitive data include passwords or API keys for external services that your TOM uses on the user's behalf.
+Examples of user-specific sensitive data include passwords or API keys for external services that your TOM stores on the user's behalf.
 TOM Toolkit's Facility modules, for example, use the mechanism described here to store user-specific external-service credentials in a user profile model.
 Real examples live in